dgnball/danielball.com/index.md

 <link rel="stylesheet" href="/assets/css/custom.css">

 ![Daniel Ball](/assets/images/head-shot.jpeg){: .headshot}
-Hello and Welcome 👋 You've reached my portfolio site or online resume (if you like).
+Hello and Welcome 👋 You've reached my [portfolio](portfolio) site.
 This is where I put my best foot forward 👞 and persuade you (the reader), that you should hire me to work on your software project.

 ### Why should you hire me?

-🌟 A strong track record in crafting solutions for a wide range of organizations
+🌟 A strong track record in crafting solutions for a wide range of organisations.
+See my [portfolio](portfolio)

 🌟 20 years of experience in software development, agile management and system architecture.
-See my [journey](journey.md)
+See my [journey](journey)

-🌟 A lifelong dedication to learning and improving my skills
+🌟 A lifelong dedication to learning and improving my [skills](skills)

 ### What I do?

-🌟 **I deliver working software systems!** This includes requirements gathering, system architecture design and full-scale implementation.
+🌟 **I deliver working software systems!** This includes requirements gathering, system architecture design and full-scale implementation

 🌟 Skills are T-shaped (broad knowledge) but I specialise in **Python** and **Google Cloud** implementations